pandio-com/trino-demo/README.md

 3. Open terminal window and run `./run.sh` which will run coordinator, 2 workers, postgresql and mysql inside docker containers.

-4. Run `pip install -r requirements.txt` to install dependencies
+4. Run `pip install -r requirements.txt` to install dependencies.

 4. Open second terminal window and run `./demo.sh` which will run load-data.py file to generate some random data inside mysql and postgres db.